 As a young kid and throughout my 20’s, I’ve always prayed and asked God “Why am I here?
 What is my purpose and the role am I to play in the grand orchestra of humanity?”
 Through time, God began to reveal to me (through various life experiences) who I am and these experiences are the foundation of who I am today and what I do today.

 My overall life themes are leadership, communications and coaching.
 What am I always trying to achieve?
-A lesson learned in order to create a successful and life-changing result in my life and in the lives of others.
+Naturally, I’m trying to achieve a lesson learned in order to create a successful and life-changing result in my life and in the lives of others.
 Leadership and coaching go hand-in-hand to me and communication is the vehicle that I have been blessed with to connect with people.

 I was able to recognize my life theme by observing (through time) what I do, how I do it and how I tend to react to people and situations.
 For example, if I’m reading a book, I tend to highlight or underline in abundance areas that really resonate with me.
 Highlighting or underlining is my way to pinpoint what I need to review again so I can apply it to my life and in-turn help others apply it to their life.
 I’ve also recognized that I seem to always take a leadership approach to a situation and look at life through coachable opportunities and moments.
 I then ask myself how can I best express myself from what I’ve learned by applying my experience and expertise using various forms of communication.
-This is typically done through speaking, teaching, developing online course, web design and graphic design.
+This is typically done through speaking, teaching, developing online courses, creating websites and applying graphic design techniques to my creative work.
 Often when I speak and coach, I’m speaking from an angle of how-to, improvement and problem solving.

 Finding your life theme is different than finding your purpose.
 A life theme is overarching.
-A purpose can be and often is specific.
+A purpose can be and often is a little more specific.
 However, occasionally they can share similar expressions.
-In my case, the expressions are the same.